Divyesh-Thirukonda/divystocks/README.md

 ### Home Page
 The home page displays:
-- A list of projects.
-- The latest NYT article titles.
-- Forex data.
-- Top gainers and losers in the stock market.
+- The latest NYT article titles, Forex data, and Top gainers and losers in the stock market.
 - User's watchlist (if authenticated).

 ### Watchlist Management
 Authenticated users can add or remove stocks from their watchlist using the following endpoints:
 - Add to watchlist: `/add/<symbol>/`
 - Remove from watchlist: `/remove/<symbol>/`

+### Quote
+Users can view more details about a stock using the search endpoint: `/quote/<symbol>/`

 ### Search
 Users can search for specific stocks using the search endpoint: `/search/`